lampardnk/codeforcer/README.md

 ---

-- /contest signup {handle} : Sign up for ALL Registerable Codeforces contests on codeforces.com itself, using a handle that you logged in with
+- /contest signup {handle} : Sign up for ALL Codeforces contests (that are open for register) on codeforces.com itself, using the handle that you logged in with

 ![image](https://user-images.githubusercontent.com/28803484/162227382-ec11603a-c2dd-41ee-8ede-8f1eb5bf236f.png)